ScitoVation/plethem/cran-comments.md

+## Resubmission
+This is a resubmision and makes the following changes based on reviewer comments:
+1) Space added after periods in package description
+2) Acronyms and package names enclosed by single quotes instead of double quotes
+3) Vignette added that explains basic setup needed to start using the package.
+Since all functions in the package are run through the interactive Shiny interface, the vignette does not actually execute any code.

 ## Resbumission
 This is a resubmission.
 The last version submitted had a period missing at the end of the description.
 Causing it to error out.
 This version is spell checked for accuracy.